Coastal Facilities Vulnerability Assessments

 The new modified formula for the vulnerability of the built environment.

 The adaptive capacity of an asset is evaluated separately and is not included in the vulnerability score.
-This does not mean that understanding the adaptive capacity of an asset is not important.
-The range of adaptation strategies or options available for key vulnerable assets within a national park is the final and perhaps most important step in the overall analysis, as any adaptation actions taken for an asset will help reduce its exposure or sensitivity, which reduces vulnerability.
+However, the adaptive capacity of an asset is still important to understand to inform appropriate management actions.
+Identifying and assessing the range of adaptation strategies or options available for key vulnerable assets within a national park is the final and perhaps most important step in the overall analysis.
+Adaptation actions should be taken that help reduce an asset's exposure and/or sensitivity, which results in reduced vulnerability.

 One of the primary goals of this protocol is to standardize methods for evaluating the exposure of NPS assets to coastal hazards and sea-level rise.
-This includes the standardization of data inputs (i.e., widely available, established data) that will allow the application of a consistent methodology among units.
-Another goal is to create a more complete and effective set of factors or indicators for assessing the sensitivity of assets to coastal hazards.
-The current focus for this protocol is on structures and transportation assets within the NPS asset database (Facilities Management Software System; FMSS), however, other resources will likely be included in future work.
+This includes the standardization of data inputs (this protocol uses widely available, established data) that will allow the application of a consistent methodology among parks to provide comparable outputs.
+Another goal is to create a more complete and effective set of factors or indicators for assessing the sensitivity of assets to coastal hazards (e.g., is the asset elevated? has there been historical damage? is there protective engineering?).
+The current focus for this protocol is on structures and transportation assets within the NPS asset database (Facilities Management Software System; FMSS), however, it would be valuable to include other resources such as utilities in future work once data becomes available.

 Tools